BeehiveForum/BeehiveForum/docs/readme.txt

 It's helpful if you can tell us your setup when you've got a problem, such as the type of server (e.g. Linux/Apache, Windows/Apache or Windows/IIS, etc) and the version of PHP and MySQL that you're using.
-If your BeehiveForum threw up an error message, paste that in as well.
+If your Beehive Forum threw up an error message, paste that in as well.